aliaankhowaja/KLT-Using-CUDA/readme.md

 # KLT (Kanade-Lucas-Tomasi) Feature Tracker with CUDA

-This repository contains an implementation of the KLT feature tracker with both CPU and GPU (CUDA) versions, along with profiling capabilities.
+This repository contains an implementation of the KLT feature tracker with both CPU and GPU (CUDA) versions.

 ## Building the Code